mmitsui/info-seeking-intentions/src/collection-tools/spring2017/README.md

 Per-task and per-session interviews are conducted through `taskAndSessionExitInterview.php`.
 The interview is conducted in the following order:
 * Tool interview (`userDataEntry.php`) - The researcher asks the participant general questions about the usability of the tool and enters the provided answers to the database.
 * Task interviews (`taskAndSessionExitInterview.php`) - The researcher chooses the selected tasks (as per above) and asks the questions in the task interview ('Conduct Task Interview' button).
 The researcher must also share the task information ('Copy Task URL to Clipboard' button) with the participant so they may review the task activity and provide more accurate answers.
-* Session interviews (`taskAndSessionExitInterview.php`) - The researcher chooses the selected sessions (as per above) and asks questions in the session itnerview ('Conduct Session Interview' button).
+* Session interviews (`taskAndSessionExitInterview.php`) - The researcher chooses the selected sessions (as per above) and asks questions in the session interview ('Conduct Session Interview' button).
 The researcher must also share the session information ('Copy Session URL to Clipboard' button) with the participant so they may review the session activity and provide more accurate answers.

 This concludes the exit interview and concludes the entirety of the study.
 The researcher must then organize prompt payment to the participant.